-For more information on your thermostat, see the supplemental component manual supplied to you at delivery or view them in Oliver University.
+For more information on operating the A/C, view your thermostat manual in the supplemental component manual supplied to you at delivery or view them in Oliver University.

 KITCHEN

 GALLEY: The Kitchen Galley cabinet is one of only a few wood components you will find in the Oliver.
 Your travel Trailer will have one half drawer directly below the sink and five other full drawers.